nareshsia/nareshsia/README.md

 ## 💡 About Me

-I’m a passionate and self-driven mobile developer with 3+ years of experience.
+Hey da!
+I'm Mohammed Ibrahim — a mobile app developer with 3+ years of hands-on experience.

-I specialize in building cross-platform mobile applications using **Flutter & Dart**, and also have solid native experience in **Kotlin** with **Jetpack Compose**.
+These days, I’m working with both **Flutter** and **Kotlin** side by side.
+I genuinely enjoy building apps in both — Flutter for its flexibility across platforms, and Kotlin with Jetpack Compose for that native Android power.

-I enjoy solving real-world problems through clean code and intuitive design.
+I like turning ideas into clean, smooth, and user-friendly apps.
+Whether it's starting from scratch or jumping into an existing project, I'm always up for building something solid.

-My goal is to build impactful apps that users love and clients trust.
+If you’ve got an idea in mind, let’s make it real — simple, fast, and neat. 😎🚀

 ---